Deck Construction Rules and Banned/Restricted Lists

 • Ice Age Block (Ice Age, Alliances, Coldsnap)

-Official information about Constructed formats and the Block Constructed format can be found in the Magic: The Gathering Tournament Rules.
+Official information about Constructed formats and the Block Constructed format can be found in the Magic: the Gathering Tournament Rules.

 Return to Top